Welcome to Computers for Classrooms

 As a Microsoft Registered Refurbisher, CFC does not sell to the public directly.
 Our philosophy is to support schools directly.
 Many schools cannot afford to buy laptops or computers for their teachers, so CFC will sell directly to teachers.
 We cannot use our Microsoft Community License but need to purchase a Microsoft Windows 7 Professional Commercial License.
 It will increase our expenses by $50 per computer.

-We will be able to furnish excellent laptops for $300 or $350 for dual core systems.
+We will be able to furnish excellent laptops for $150 or $250 for Core 2 Duo systems.
 We also have desktop units available.
 You can check out our price sheet and add an additional $50 for the Commercial License.
 You will be able to have the Windows 7 CD to keep.
 We normally can't give the CD so that is a bonus with the Commercial License.
 Our laptop price sheet is also available.

 We are pleased to be able to help teachers.
 The computers will belong to them so they can be used at home as well.